Israel strikes Gaza, Syria and West Bank as war against Hamas threatens to ignite other fronts

 Khalil al-Degran, a hospital official, said more than 90 bodies had been brought in since early Sunday, as the sound of nearby bombing echoed behind him.
 He said 180 wounded people had arrived, mostly children, women and the elderly who had been displaced from other areas.

-The military says it plans to step up airstrikes ahead of the “next stages of the war,” without elaborating.

-More than 1,400 people in Israel have been killed in the war — mostly civilians slain during the initial Hamas attack.
-At least 212 people were captured and dragged back to Gaza, including men, women, children and older adults.
-Two Americans were released on Friday in what Hamas said was a humanitarian gesture.
+More than 1,400 people in Israel have been killed — mostly civilians slain during the initial Hamas attack.
+At least 212 people were captured and dragged back to Gaza.
+Two Americans were released on Friday.

-Syrian state media meanwhile reported that Israeli airstrikes have targeted the international airports in the capital, Damascus, and the northern city of Aleppo.
-The strikes killed one person and damaged the runways, putting them out of service. media reported.
+Syrian state media, meanwhile reported that Israeli airstrikes hit the international airports in the capital, Damascus, and the northern city of Aleppo, killing one person and putting the runways out of service.

-Israel has carried out several strikes in Syria, including on the airports, since the war began.
-Israel rarely acknowledges individual strikes, but says it acts to prevent Hezbollah and other militant groups from bringing in arms from their patron, Iran, which also supports Hamas.
+Israel has carried out several strikes in Syria since the war began.
+Israel rarely acknowledges individual strikes, but says it acts to prevent Hezbollah and other militants from bringing in arms from Iran, which also supports Hamas.

-In Lebanon, Hezbollah said six of its fighters were killed Saturday, and the group’s deputy leader, Sheikh Naim Kassem, warned that Israel would pay a high price if it starts a ground offensive in Gaza.
+In Lebanon, Hezbollah said six fighters were killed Saturday, and the group’s deputy leader, Sheikh Naim Kassem, warned that Israel would pay a high price if it invades Gaza.
 Israel struck Hezbollah targets Sunday in response to rocket fire, the military said.

-In the Israeli-occupied West Bank, 90 Palestinians have been killed in clashes with Israeli troops, arrest raids and attacks by Jewish settlers since the Hamas attacks, according to the Palestinian Health Ministry.
+In the Israeli-occupied West Bank, 91 Palestinians have been killed — including six Sunday — in clashes with Israeli troops, arrest raids and attacks by Jewish settlers since the Hamas attacks, according to the Palestinian Health Ministry.
 Israeli forces have closed crossings into the territory and checkpoints between cities, measures they say are aimed at preventing attacks.
 Israel says it has arrested more than 700 Palestinians since Oct.
 7, including 480 suspected Hamas members.

-Israeli forces killed at least five people there early Sunday, according to the Health Ministry.
-Two were killed in an airstrike on a mosque in the town of Jenin, which has seen heavy gunbattles over the past year.
+Among the dead were two killed in an airstrike on a mosque in the town of Jenin, which has seen heavy gun battles over the past year.

 The Israeli military said the mosque compound belonged to Hamas and Islamic Jihad militants who had carried out several attacks in recent months and were planning another one.